 2Kg High Performance Acoustic Membrane that is more efficient than a sheet of lead at blocking sound transmission.
 Rated at 22dB an only 1.2mm thick it's easy to work with, easy to cut, and easy to install.

 This is a carpet underlay system designed to improve both the impact and airborne noise transfer through floors.
 The laminated composition provides maximum performance for minimum thickness and combines excellent sound insulation with all the qualities of a good carpet underlay.
 It is quick and easy to install and is easily cut and shaped.
 Overall thickness is just 12mm so it minimises the increase in floor level.
 This is a product that can be fitted relatively easily yourself.

-Sound Proofing Mats designed to reduce the airborne noise transmission through lightweight floor and wall structures.
-Only nom.
-2mm thick and again better than lead at blocking sound.
+Sound proofing mats designed to reduce the airborne noise transmission through lightweight floor and wall structures.
+Only 2mm thick and again better than lead at blocking sound.

 Custom Audio Designs provide a solution for all domestic sound problems.
 Free advice, installation details, easy to understand diagrams and the entire range of products needed to defend yourself against noisy neighbours, be it through walls, ceilings or floors.
-Visit the site through any one of the above links or email: firstname.lastname@example.org
+Visit their site or get in contact with them by emailing email@example.com.